Dietitians aim to improve and promote health through food and nutrition.

 Job Market Conditions

 Current job market conditions for dietitians are excellent.
-There are about 1100 dietitians registered in BC and dietetics is a growing profession with excellent future job prospects.
-According to the UBC Dietetics Alumni Survey (2007-2011 grads), most program graduates have no difficulty obtaining employment in the field following program completion.
-New graduates often have to spend time on the casual roster in a hospital setting before obtaining a temporary or permanent posting.
+There are more than 1300 dietitians registered in BC and dietetics is a growing profession with excellent future job prospects.
+According to the most recent UBC Dietetics Alumni Survey (2012-2016 grads), most program graduates have no difficulty obtaining employment in the field following program completion.
+Some new graduates spend time on the casual roster in a health care setting before obtaining a temporary or permanent posting.

-In terms of working abroad, dietetic practice and registration requirements vary from country to country.
-Canadian dietitians wishing to enter practice in another country should contact the applicable regulatory organization for information.
+Graduates wishing to enter practice in another country should contact the applicable regulatory organization for information.
+Dietetic practice and registration requirements vary widely from country to country.

-A Registered Dietitian is a regulated professional who must complete an accredited undergraduate educational program and program of practical training to practice.
+A Registered Dietitian is a regulated professional who must complete an accredited educational program including practice based training.
 Upon registration with a provincial regulatory body, dietitians may use the RD designation.
 Nutrition-related positions in hospitals and public health generally require dietitian qualifications.

 The title Nutritionist can be a source of confusion.
 This title is not regulated, and is used by people with a wide range of training and knowledge.
 The title may be used by both individuals who do not have formal education in nutrition (e.g., health food store clerks and gym employees) and those that do (dietitians employed in community settings; nutritional scientists working in academic or industry settings; nutrition counsellors trained in non-university settings such as private colleges).